Worship: an outward expression of our love for God and each other.

 If you need help and counsel, then go and open your grief to a discreet and understanding priest, and confess your sins, that you may receive the benefit of absolution, and spiritual counsel and advice; to the removal of scruple and doubt, the assurance of pardon, and the strengthening of your faith.

 The Reconciliation of a Penitent is available for all who desire it.
 It is not restricted to times of sickness.
-Contact Fr.
-Daniel if you are interested in the sacrament of reconciliation.
+Contact the priest if you are interested in the sacrament of reconciliation.

 - Holy Baptism is full initiation by water and the Holy Spirit into Christ's Body the Church.
 The bond which God establishes in Baptism is indissoluble.
 We welcome everyone to the Church through Baptism, from the youngest infants up to the oldest adults if you have not been baptized.
 Infants are baptized so that they can share citizenship in the Covenant, membership in Christ, and redemption by God.
 The promises for infants made and carried out for them by their parents and sponsors, who guarantee that the infants will be brought up within the Church, to know Christ and be able to follow him.